Robinhood review: Low-fee trading on thousands of stocks & crypto

 - Interchange fees from purchases made with the Cash Management debit card, and fees from program banks

-This is a common practice among online brokers and means that you, the investor, can trade without commissions and fees.
+This is a common practice among online brokers and means that you, the investor, can trade without commissions and excess fees.
+But Robinhood (and other brokers) have been in hot water recently over payment for order flow (PFOF), and Robinhood derives most of its income from this practice.

 Who is Robinhood best for?